OCHA-DAP/ocha-anticipy/docs/datasources/glofas.rst

 <https://www.ecmwf.int/en/forecasts/documentation-and-support/extended-range/re-forecast-medium-and-extended-forecast-range>`_.
 The reforecast is initialized twice per week (Monday and Thursdays) and has 11 ensemble members.
-The data runs from January 1999 to December 2018, and is available to download
+The data runs from March 2003 to August 2022, and is only available for the months March to August.
+(For version 3 it runs from January 1999 to December 2018, for all months).
+The data can be downloaded
 `from CDS here
 <https://cds.climate.copernicus.eu/cdsapp#!/dataset/cems-glofas-reforecast?tab=overview>`_.